ckurze/mdb-modernization-single-view-demo/README.md

 __5.2 Install Insurance Web Application__

 TODO: We need to inject the correct API endpoint via variables to `APIUtils.js`.
 Until this is done, please modify `APIUtils.js` of the web application to point to the previously deployed endpoint and rebuild the docker image.
 What the best way to achieve this in dynamically in Kubernetes?

+*Important:* You need to update `APIUtils.js` within the portal source code (as outlined in the [README](insurance-portal/README.md)) and rebuild the docker image.
+The TODO above describes that we need to change this.

 Install the Docker image into a pod as well as a service:
 ```